History of trams in Leipzig: Electrification (1896–1897)

-Extensive Development of the Network (1897–1902)
+Extensive development of the network (1897–1902)

 The company also built new lines, because many districts were not yet served by the Leipzig tramway network.

-The End of Network Expansion (1908–1917)
+The end of network expansion (1908–1917)

 After the GLSt completed its planned network, it began to build terminal loops at important terminals where space was available (Bahnhof Leutzsch, Richard-Wagner-Straße (shared with LESt), Eutritzsch/Markt, Völkerschlachtdenkmal/Gletschersteinallee, Connewitz/Klemmstraße, Ludwig-/Bussestraße (Tauchaer Tor), Tabaksmühle).
 Some short extensions at extremities were also built.
 In spite of the war, regular service to Depot Dölitz was started on 19 June 1915.

-Network Rationalization (1917–1923)
+Network rationalization (1917–1923)

 After the merger, the GLSt began to simplify its route network.
 Many now-redundant parallel segments were closed, however, short new segments were opened in order to connect the two systems more effectively.

-Between the Inflation and the Second World War (1924-1938)
+Between the inflation and World War II (1924–1938)

 After the network was rationalized to the extent necessary, the GLSt then began building new lines and additional terminal loops (Möckern/Huygensstraße, Connewitz/Kreuz, Möckern/Depot, Kleinzschocher/Depot, Wahren/Rathaus, Fortuna-Stadion, Schönefeld/Volbedingstraße, Stötteritz/Holzhäuser Straße).
-Up to the reorganization of the undertaking as the Leipziger Verkehrsbetriebe (LVB, "Leipzig Transport Company"), from 29 July 1938, the last large districts were connected to the tramway network.
+Up to the reorganization of the undertaking as the Leipziger Verkehrsbetriebe (LVB, 'Leipzig Transport Company'), from 29 July 1938, the last large districts were connected to the tramway network.
 Coincidentally, on the same day the first trolleybus line in Leipzig entered service.

-Leipziger Außenbahn AG (LAAG "Leipzig External Railway Corporation, Ltd.")
+Leipziger Außenbahn AG (LAAG 'Leipzig External Railway Corporation, Ltd.')

 This undertaking was organized on 6 February 1900, and planned to connect larger neighboring towns with Leipzig.
 The undertaking was controlled from the outset by the GLSt, but traded as an independent company.
-In accordance with the light railway law (Kleinbahngesetz) of Prussia, the line from the municipal boundary at Stahmeln to :de:Schkeuditz was built and operated under a light railway concession.
+In accordance with the light railway law (Kleinbahngesetz) of Prussia, the line from the municipal boundary at Stahmeln to Schkeuditz was built and operated under a light railway concession.

 The LAAG remained independent following establishment of the LVB.
 Only at 1 July 1946 was this undertaking merged into the LVB.
 The company remained the "official" owners of the tracks and other facilities until 1 October 1951.
 On this day, the LAAG was taken over completely by the nationalized undertaking VEB (K) Verkehrsbetriebe der Stadt Leipzig (LVB) (see below).

-Leipziger Verkehrsbetriebe (LVB, "Leipzig Transport Company")
+Leipziger Verkehrsbetriebe (LVB, 'Leipzig Transport Company')

-The Second World War and Its Consequences (1938–1948)
+World War II and its consequences (1938–1948)

 The trolleybus program received increased emphasis following creation of the LVB.
 New terminal loops were developed at "Adler" (in the Limburgerstraße and the Wachsmuthstraße), and at Torgauer/Bautzner Straße.
 The tramway network few extensions to the end of the war.
 On the contrary, some segments were destroyed during the war and were not restored thereafter.
 Other segments, restored briefly, had to be closed again in order to secure materials.